lswifty2017/beach-ballerinas/content/classes/jazz.md

 ---
-title: Jazz
+title: Kindegarten Jazz
-subtitle: Under 4s
+subtitle: Bondi Beach
 description: >-
   For the second scenario, you want to create multiple sizes of thumbnails for devices with widths stretching from smartphone to wide desktop monitors.